RavanH/coolclock/readme.txt

 = Features =

 - Can be added via a widget, shortcode or theme function
-- No flash, meaning compatible with pads and most other javascript enabled mobile devices
+- No flash, meaning compatible with tablets and most other javascript enabled mobile devices
 - 22 different skins to choose from or
 - Custom skin option to create your own skin style
 - Linear or logarithmic time scale